vlang/v/doc/docs.md

 ### Slices with negative indexes

 V supports array and string slices with negative indexes.
-Negative indexing starts from the end of the string towards the start, for example `-3` is equal to `array.len - 3`.
+Negative indexing starts from the end of the array towards the start, for example `-3` is equal to `array.len - 3`.
-Negative slices have a different syntax from the normal ones, you need to add a `gate` between the array name and the square bracket: `a#[..-3]`.
+Negative slices have a different syntax from normal slices, i.e. you need to add a `gate` between the array name and the square bracket: `a#[..-3]`.
 The `gate` specifies that this is a different type of slice and remember that the result is "locked" inside the array.